Showing posts with label eagle. Show all posts

 Men Fishing in the icy water

-Some signs read: U. S. Fish & Wildlife Service, Our History, 1838, 1934, 1938, 1950, 1933 & Present; how can you Help?
-Flint Creek, Fishing, and Land, Watershed Project; Living in the Water Fresh, Water & Wildlife You may see.
+Some signs read: U. S. Fish & Wildlife Service, Our History, 1838, 1934, 1938, 1950, 1933 & Present; How Can You Help?
+Flint Creek, Fishing, and Land: Watershed Project; Living in the Water, Fresh Water, and Wildlife You May See.

-We also stopped at the Wheeler Wildlife Complex where we saw signs that read: U. S. Fish and Wildlife Service Hunting, Fishing; Water level management and farming; map of the refuge and boating.
+We also stopped at the Wheeler Wildlife Complex, where we saw signs that read: U. S. Fish and Wildlife Service Hunting, Fishing; Water level management and farming; map of the refuge and boating.

 Wheeler Wildlife Complex

-We rode thru Decatur turning on the road that once housed the Paper Mill.
-Hubby said to me we might see a hawk or Bald Eagle.
-We looked in every tree and on every power line.
-We were nearing the Paul Bunyan power line and I ask hubby what was that thing on the power pole.
-We turned around to see a sitting up on top of a Bald Eagle.
-He gave me a wink as if to say, I am on the watch out for food.
+We rode through Decatur, turning on the road that once housed the Paper Mill.
+My Hubby said to me that we might see a hawk or a Bald Eagle.
+We searched every tree and along every power line.
+We were nearing the Paul Bunyan power line, and I asked Hubby what that thing was on the power pole.
+We turned around to see a Bald Eagle sitting up on top of a Bald Eagle.
+He gave me a wink as if to say, I am on the lookout for food.

 Bald Eagle

-We stopped at Wheeler Dam, which is another great place to see lots of birds.
+We stopped at Wheeler Dam, another great place to see a variety of birds.
 The power lines sitting in the river and the island were covered in white and blackbirds.
 There were waterfowl swimming, fishing, and flying over the Tennessee River.

-A bird was sitting on most of the light poles, as we crossed the dam
+A bird was sitting on most of the light poles as we crossed the dam.

 Wheeler Dam and Birds

-Powerline and Island full of waterfowl
+Powerline and an Island full of waterfowl

-Ate dinner at Walton’s Restaurant, and hubby ordered a New York strip, salad ðŸ¥— and baked potato 🥔.
+Ate dinner at Walton's Restaurant, and Hubby ordered a New York strip, salad ðŸ¥—, and baked potato 🥔.

-I ordered a Ribeye steak salad and iced tea
+I ordered a Ribeye steak salad and iced tea.

-It rained on us on our way to Decatur and it was cloudy all day not the best day for taking pictures.
-We still had a great day and before we arrived home it was dark.
+It rained on us on our way to Decatur, and it was cloudy all day, not the best day for taking pictures.
+We still had a great day, and before we arrived home, it was dark.